rails/rails/guides/source/upgrading_ruby_on_rails.md

 * In Rails 4.0, a rescuable exception `ActionController::UnknownFormat` is raised when Rails doesn't know what to do with the request format, rather than responding with a head :not_acceptable (406).

+* In Rails 4.0 a generic rescuable exception `ActionDispatch::ParamsParser::ParseError` is raised when `ParamsParser` fails parsing request params.
+You will want to rescue from this generic exception instead of `MultiJson::DecodeError`, for example.

 * In Rails 4.0, `SCRIPT_NAME` is properly handled for mounted apps and engines.
 One caveat of the fix is that you should *not* set
 `default_url_options[:script_name]` explicitly if your server already passes correct `SCRIPT_NAME` to rack env.